Microsoft's Visual Studio is an integrated development

 How To Locate Your Project Files

 By default Visual Studio creates a Solution folder for each project you create; unless you are adding a project to an existing solution, in which case the new project folder is added to the original solution folder.
-The default location where VS creates new solution folders is on the default system drive (usually c: on most workstations) in the user's Documents folder in a new Visual Studio [version number] folder was created during installation of Visual Studio (like Visual Studio 2017), then in the Projects sub-folder.
-For example, if the solution was created using VS 2017, the solution folder would be located at c:\Documents\Visual Studio 2017\Projects.
+The default location where VS creates new solution folders is on the default system drive (usually c: on most workstations) in the user's source repo folder.
+For example, c:\Users\Username\Source\Repos\SolutionName.

 Figure 18a shows the contents of the Solution folder named Lesson2 which is inside of the Projects folder of the Visual Studio 2017 folder which is inside the Documents folder in my OneDrive folder.